Request for quotation

 In order to protect your brand, it is required that you have registered it with PRV.
 Trademark registrations are valid for ten years and can be extended if necessary.
 It costs SEK 3,500 to apply for a trademark registration with PRV.
 It is also possible to apply for a priority registration, which gives you priority in the examination of your application, but this costs extra.

-In order for your application to be approved, it is required that your trademark is so-called ”distinctive”, that is to say that it differs from other trademarks and is easily recognisable.
+In order for your application to be approved, it is required that your trademark is so-called “distinctive”, that is to say that it differs from other trademarks and is easily recognizable.
 Your brand must also not be too similar to other brands or create confusion with other brands.
 You can seek advice from PRV on how to make your application as strong as possible.

 Please note that a trademark registration with PRV protects your trademark only within Sweden’s borders.